Note: This is a pretty old post that really needs to be updated. We’ll get to it soon!

 As well as the rise, you also need to carefully consider the fit of your trousers.
 Hopefully you already know that you should be avoiding skinny trousers and denims – if not, then heed the warning now.

-To elongate your legs you are best going for straight leg and boot fit styles.
-Should you take your trousers to the tailor, ensure that they fit in such a way that your trouser leg breaks a little over the shoe, this will make you look taller.
+To elongate your legs you are best going for slim/tapered silhouettes.
+Should you take your trousers to the tailor, ensure that they fit in such a way that your trouser leg breaks a little over the shoe (or doesn’t break at all), this will make you look taller.

 Our final tip is vital when it comes to formal trousers.
 Avoid trousers with cuffs at the bottom, at all costs.